tstahlhut/net_practice/README.md

 If the router receives a packet for an IP address that it has two or more routes to, it always chooses the most specific route.

 For example: If the above router gets a packet for 192.168.1.1, it will not send it the network which includes 256 IP addresses but to chooses the local route which only includes this IP address.
+It will receive it for itself and open (de-encapsulate) it.

+If the router finds no matching route, it drops the package.
+(Unlike a switch which floods the network, searching for the right address.)

 The model for communcation which is used nowadays is TCP/IP.